ehom/pseudo-loc/README.md

 # pseudo_loc

-You can use this command line tool to pseudo-localize your applications user-facing messages to find concatenated messages as well as test your app's visual layouts for localization friendliness.
+You can use this command line tool to pseudo-localize your application's user-facing messages to find concatenated messages as well as test the visual layouts for localization friendliness.

 ## Overview